The Crew Vehicle

 We took 9 Adidas Team Issue duffel bags and grommeted the bottoms of them so we could hang them off L-track lashing rail (made by US Cargo Control) inside the crew van, creating “soft cabinets” where we could store clothing, medical supplies, first aid, hygiene, and safety gear.
 We color coded and tagged the bags so we could locate contents easily.
 Red bags were for first aid, blue bags for night visibility gear, and orange bags for daytime hot weather gear.
 It worked pretty well.

 Biffy Bags.
-For #2, these are #1. 🙂 If you use a porta-toilet setup, you have to deal with black water disposal and unsanitary sloshing liquid in your vehicle.
+For #2, these are #1. 🙂 If you use a porta-toilet setup, as you might with a camper, you have to deal with black water disposal and unsanitary sloshing liquid in your vehicle.
 It makes it much more difficult to cook and sleep in the same space unless you have a full-on camper — which we don’t.
 Biffy bags provide a moisture absorbing, odor-deterrent alternative that seals into its own zip locking disposal bag.
 Those bags can then be placed in the regular trash and disposed of in a trash can along the route, which is something even the most primitive roadside pull-offs have.

 Our van setup also includes a wheel-mountable picnic table, six “jerry cans” of clean water, two 5-gallon coolers for electrolyte drink, couple of folding 3-legged camp stools, a folding toilet, a thick yoga mat (for quick naps in parks), a low wattage DC-powered fan, emergency road lighting, and hi-vis orange safety cones, plus Handi-wipes, toilet paper, paper towels, and disposable cutlery, plus two large bins for shelf-stable food.